Volunteering can be a rewarding experience, with benefits for those who lend a helping hand and the communities they

 This complete shift in paradigms revealed many moments of reflection into issues I had considered a problem in my life.
 This prompted me to reprioritize the matters of my life, both personally and professionally.

 Professor Allen Omoto, of Claremont Graduate University, states the main reasons people volunteer are to gain understanding, esteem and personal development, as well as for the sense of community and humanitarianism.

 A few years ago in July, I volunteered at the Special Olympics.
-This and many other opportunities are made available through partnership with Keck Medicine of USC.
+This and many other opportunities are made available through partnerships with Keck Medicine of USC.

 All it takes is a simple “Yes, I will,” to begin the journey of such a never-ending gift.

 Looking to give back to the community?
 Try volunteering at one of our hospitals.

 If you are in the Los Angeles area and are looking for exceptional care from some of the top physicians in the world, be sure to schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting Keck Medicine of USC.